jim-hackbarth-1/ui-kit/README.md

 >```html
 >   <script type="module" src="/ui-kit.js"></script>
 >```

+:point_right: _Action: Add ui-kit.js file_
 To make this a valid script reference, download a copy of the ui-kit.js file and place it in the same folder.

 You should now have an application folder containing two files:

 >```folder structure